Elyse Bennett

-Elyse Morgan Bennett (born December 27, 1999) is an American professional soccer player who plays as a forward for the Orlando Pride of the National Women's Soccer League (NWSL).
+Elyse Morgan Bennett (born December 27, 1999) is an American professional soccer player who plays as a forward for Northern Super League club Montreal Roses FC.
 She played college soccer for the Washington State Cougars before being selected seventh overall in the 2022 NWSL Draft by the Kansas City Current.

-After playing one season in Kansas City, Bennett spent time with fellow NWSL teams OL Reign and San Diego Wave FC.
+After playing one season in Kansas City, Bennett spent time with fellow NWSL teams OL Reign, San Diego Wave FC, and the Orlando Pride.
 She has also played for Spanish Liga F club Deportivo de La Coruña.

 Early life

 Born in Lake Forest, Illinois, Bennett was raised in the Green Bay, Wisconsin area and played several youth sports through middle school before taking up soccer in high school.

 Bennett played one season for De Pere High School in De Pere, Wisconsin before joining the FC Wisconsin Eclipse youth program, where she became a top scorer in the Elite Clubs National League for the 2015–16 season.
 She suffered an anterior cruciate ligament injury during her senior year of high school.